nesquena/backburner/README.md

 | `logger`         | Logger recorded to when backburner wants to report info or errors.   |
 | `primary_queue`  | Primary queue used for a job when an alternate queue is not given.   |

+## Breaking Changes

+Since **v0.4.0**: Jobs used to be placed into default queues based on the name of the class enqueuing i.e NewsletterJob would be put into a 'newsletter-job' queue.
+After 0.4.0, all jobs are placed into a primary queue named "my.app.namespace.backburner-jobs" unless otherwise specified.

 ## Usage

 Backburner allows you to create jobs and place them onto any number of beanstalk tubes, and later pull those jobs off the tubes and